sgotzler/ENGL-257/_posts/2025-01-07-video-essays.markdown

 You should leave this instructional session feeling confident to continue experimenting with Adobe Premier by beginning to assemble your own essays, with self-guided reference to MDC materials.

-This instructional session will be held during the our normal class time on **Monday 11/27**
+This instructional session will be held during the our normal class time on **Monday 04/14**

 ##### **Media Capture & Assembly Workshop**

-Our first editing workshop will take place on Tuesday, April 18th.
+Our first editing workshop will take place on Monday, April 21st.
 Students should come to this session with their laptops ready to use with appropriate software installed.
 In class, students will begin working towards a complete rough cut assembly of their video essay projects.

 **In this session students will:**
 - discuss voice over recording logistics, and make plans for recording.